 We plot the energies of the in-gap states $\nu_b$ as a function of the impurity potential strength $h_0$ in { Fig. (\ref{subfig:imp-energy})} and the corresponding spectral weights in Fig. (\ref{subfig:imp-sw}).
 Note that the asymptotic behavior is $\nu_b \sim 1/h_0$, which forbids the impurity state {from} reaching zero, i.e. the Fermi energy of the bulk.
 The corresponding spectral weight $\rho_i = \frac{(\Lambda_0(\nu_b)^2 - \pi^2 \rho_0(\nu_b)^2)}{\abs{ h_0 (\nu_b \ \pt_\nu \Lambda_0(\nu_b) + \Lambda_0(\nu_b))}} $ decreases when $\nu_b$ approaches zero.

-{\it Summary and implications.}~~ In this work, we have studied the effect of a single impurity in the Mott insulator using a slave rotor method.
-We solve the rotor impurity problem using the $T$-matrix method, and find { that} the solution accounts for { both of the} key features of the observed local density of states on a single impurity { regarding} i) positions and amplitudes of the in-gap spectral weights; ii) the spectral weight transfer from the upper Hubbard band to the lower Hubbard band.
-Further { analysis} of solutions for multiple impurities shows that high impurity concentration can induce a larger effective impurity potential $h_0$ for the rotor fields.

-From those results, we can explain the difference between the LDOS on the Cl$^{-}$ site and the Ca$^{2+}$ site.
+{\it Experimental implications.}~~ From those results, we can explain the difference between the LDOS on the Cl$^{-}$ site and the Ca$^{2+}$ site.